Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ### Product license

-A temporary license file is embedded in the default docker image.
+A temporary license file is embedded in the default Docker image.

-This license key has a lifetime to 2 months maximum.
+This license key has a lifetime to two months maximum.

 This license is perfect for a demo or a proof of concept but another license key must be added for production environments.